-Greece, Athens www.studyingreece.org
+Greece, Athens studyingreece.org

 The Missouri-Greece Program provides a unique spring semester study opportunity in ancient Athens.
-Studies include courses in history, anthropology, Greek language, and art history.
+Students may choose from over 1,000 courses in a variety of disciplines at Deree University.
 A summer archaeological dig is also available.

-Hungary, Budapest www.bke.hu
+Hungary, Budapest bke.hu